Stephen King’s Misery 1990 Film Study

 THE SIGNIFICANCE OF MISERY THE PIG

 It is fairly well-known (apparently) that pigs will eat anything, including human flesh if given the chance.
-This is hardly surprising, since humans, in turn, eat pigs, with notable cultural exceptions around the world, who would never touch pig meat.
+This is hardly surprising, since humans, in turn, eat pigs, with notable cultural exceptions around the world.

 According to Reiner, the original story ended with Annie killing Paul and feeding him to her pet pig, Misery, then tanning his skin to use to bind the book he wrote while in her care, retitling it to The Annie Wilkes 1st Edition.